jeafonso/cpp_projects/README.md

 main branch was updated with a htop-like (Linux system monitor) project.

 main branch was update with a memory management chatbot, where you can ask questions about specific memory management topics on C++.

+main branch was updated with a concurrent programming project, stop light traffic simulator.